 So, if I may confess, I’ve never been to Arby’s.
 I live in LA and the only Arby’s I know of is the one in Hollywood.
 Their social media is outstanding though, and I’ve just recently learned that Ving Rhames is the one doing the amazing VO work on their commercials.
 Despite all this, I can’t imagine I’d live on fast food roast beef sandwiches for the rest of my life so we’re just going to move on.

 It’s very possible most of you have never even heard of Nando’s, a piri piri chicken place — they’re a chain that started in South Africa but it’s all over England.
 I’m a fancy world traveler and I go to England every year, so I make absolutely sure I eat at Nando’s each time I’m there.
 I cannot get enough of that shit.
-The “peri peri” sauces are the nectar of the gods (when I’m in England I buy about three bottles of the sauce and bring it home to chug until I can go back and buy more).
+The “peri peri” sauces are stupid good (when I’m in England I buy about three bottles of the sauce and bring it home to chug until I can go back and buy more).
 The corn is so choice.
 The chicken itself is fresh to death.
-Actual Londoners apparently don’t give a fuck about Nando’s but I think we can all agree those ungrateful freaks don’t know anything about anything.
+Actual Londoners apparently don’t give a fuck about Nando’s, the ungrateful freaks.
 Apparently Nando’s has sprouted up along the east coast and I cannot tell you how much I long for one to open in LA.
 It’s just so good and it’s a clear finalist.

 Never been.
 You can’t convince me I’m missing anything.

 I live about a five minute walk from a Souplantation so I’m ashamed to say I have been there more than a few times.
 It’s pure trash.
 Nothing tastes good except those little cornbread muffins.